 IMPORTANT!
 Refer to the Oregon® Mechanical Timber Handbook for instructions on sharpening the saw chain.
+This manual is available on the Wallenstein website under Support> Manuals.

 - Before sharpening, clean the saw chain to remove dirt, debris and bar oil so it can be inspected thoroughly. - Inspect for broken, cracked, damaged or missing chain parts. - Look for signs of excessive chain stretch.
 Stretch indicates wear occurring to the flange of the rivet and holes in the drive links. - Inspect the chain chassis for abnormal wear patterns, which are indicators of issues with the guide bar and drive socket. - Discard the chain if it has broken, parts are missing, there is excessive stretch, or it has loose rivets.